Michael-Reefe/Loki.jl/README.md

 This Julia package provides routines for reading, fitting, and plotting IFU data for spectra in the mid-infrared (MIR) or the optical.
 The MIR fitting models are based on the widely used IDL tool [PAHFIT](http://tir.astro.utoledo.edu/jdsmith/research/pahfit.php) from the Spitzer era, but many areas have been updated to account for the increased spectral resolution of the MIRI instrument, and special attention has been given to fitting emission lines, allowing for much more flexibile and robust fits.
 The optical fitting models use stellar populations generated using the Flexible Stellar Population Synthesis ([FSPS](https://dfm.io/python-fsps/current/)) tool, allowing quantities like stellar age/metallicity to be interpolated and included as free paramters in the fit, and also fitting stellar velocities and velocity dispersions using a convolution with the line-of-sight velocity distribution (LOSVD), following the FFT-based methods utilized by [pPXF](https://www-astro.physics.ox.ac.uk/~cappellari/software/#ppxf) and [BADASS](https://github.com/remingtonsexton/BADASS3).

-As a brief overview, the mid-infrared spectrum is decomposed into
+As a brief overview, by default mid-infrared spectrum is decomposed into
 - A stellar continuum modeled by a blackbody at a fixed temperature of $T = 5000$ K
 - A dust continuum modeled by a series of modified blackbody functions with emissivities $\propto 1/\lambda^2$ at fixed temperatures of $T \in \{35,40,50,65,90,135,200,300,500\}$ K
 - Emission from Polycyclic Aromatic Hydrocarbon (PAH) molecules reperesented by Drude (or Pearson type-IV) profiles with constrained central wavelengths and widths